This Is How the Wind Shifts: Release and touring

 On November 11, 2012 Silverstein was teasing something for the date November 26.
 On November 26, This Is How the Wind Shifts was announced.
 "Stand Amid the Roar" was available for streaming a day later and released as a single on December 4.
 "Massachusetts" was released as a single on January 15, 2013.
 A North American tour was announced, with dates lasting from January 25 to March 2, 2013.
 Like Moths to Flames and Secrets were named as support acts.
 This Is How the Wind Shifts was available for streaming on February 1, and was released on February 5 by Hopeless.
 Martin Wittfooth provided illustrations for the album.
 A box set edition with several 7" vinyl records was available; as was an Australian version of the album featuring three bonus tracks.
 On the same day, a music video for "Massachusetts" was released.
 The band played in Europe in April.
 The band played in Japan as part of The AP Tour Japan in May, alongside The Used and Crossfaith.
 The band also played in Canada in June with The Wonder Years, prior to their stint on Warped Tour.

 A lyric video for "I Will Illuminate" was released on September 24, 2013.
 The band toured North American from early October to early November on the Tracing Back Roots Tour, supporting We Came as Romans.
 A reissue of the album, with the new title This Is How the Wind Shifts: Addendum, was released on October 15.
 It features two new songs and two alternative versions of songs, alongside the Australian bonus tracks.
 A 7" vinyl version of Addendum was released the same day.
 A day later, the music video for "A Better Place" was released.
 The band played in Europe from late November to mid-December and toured Canada again in January and February 2014.
 A music video was released for "On Brave Mountains We Conquer" on February 11.
 A mash-up video, of "This Is How" and "The Wind Shifts", was posted on March 31, filmed by the band's guitarist Josh Bradford.
 The band went on the Hollow Bodies Tour, a tour that ran through North American in April and May, mainly as a support act for Blessthefall.
 This was followed by a brief tour of Mexico in May.
 The band toured Europe again in June and July.

+On November 23, 2023, the band commenced their North America tour celebrating the 10 year anniversary of This Is How the Wind Shifts.
+The band was supported by Stray From the Path and Avoid.
+In large part, the tour emphasized the significance of This Is How the Wind Shifts as a concept album; playing each parallel track back to back, interspersed with the band's greatest hits, as opposed to playing the album from start to finish.